mwambaugh/ORMeCommerceBackEnd/README.md

 My challenge was to build the back end for an e-commerce site.
 My goal was to take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

 ## Instalation
 To install this app and make it your own you will need to use such commands such as `npm i` , `npm install mysql2`, sequalize, express, dotenv, and `npm run start`.
+Tests will need to use [insomnia](https://insomnia.rest/).

 ## Links
 []()